Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldparttwo.md

         }
 ```
 :::note
-You will notice the introduction of a new method,  `SubmitNewPosition()`; which we will be using later in later.
+You will notice the introduction of a new method,  `SubmitNewPosition()`; which we will be using later.
 :::

 13. Create a new script `HelloWorldPlayer`.
 1. Add the script `HelloWorldPlayer` to the Player Prefab.
 ![Create a Hellowowrldplayer script](/img/helloworldcreateplayerscript.gif)
 1. Open the `HelloWorldPlayer.cs` script.
-1. Edit the `HelloWorldPlayer.cs` script to match the following:
+1. Edit the `HelloWorldPlayer.cs` script to match the following.

 ```csharp
 using MLAPI;